-"RESOLVED THAT pursuant to the provisions of Section 152 and other applicable provisions, if any of the Companies Act, 2013 read with rules framed thereunder, Mr. Devakar Bansal (DIN 00232565), who retires by rotation and being eligible for re-appointment, be and is hereby re-appointed as the Director of the Company."
+"RESOLVED THAT pursuant to the provisions of Section 152 and other applicable provisions, if any, of the Companies Act, 2013 read with rules framed thereunder, Mr. Sunil Kumar Bansal (DIN 00232617), who retires by rotation and being eligible for re-appointment, be and is hereby re-appointed as the Director of the Company who continues to hold the position of Managing Director."